CHESS SET

 RENDERINGS

-Final renderings of final design.
+Renderings of final design.
 I chose to use a darker oak wood for one team and a lighter birch wood for the other.
-I love how these colors complement each other.
+The colors complement each other well.

 Designed my chess pieces to be comfortably grabbed and moved using the jaw grab and the tip grab.